VGP/vgp-tools/VGP/README.md

 data processing in large scale sequence data analysis.

-The VGP tools data schema is a specific instance of a "One-Code" schema which is a general framework for representing and manipulating data wwhose primary advantages are a very simple ASCII format for each data object type that is easy for both humans and programs to read and interpret, side-by-side with a corresponding compressed and indexed binary version so that production sofwtare can be used for serious large scale data intensive applications.
+The VGP tools data schema is a specific instance of a "One-Code" schema which is a general framework for representing and manipulating data whose primary advantages are a very simple ASCII format for each data object type that is easy for both humans and programs to read and interpret, with a corresponding compressed and indexed binary version so that production sofwtare can be used for large scale data intensive applications.
+Furthermore, adding and modifying data types is simply a matter of editing the simple specification of the schema [VGP_1_0.def](https://github.com/VGP/vgp-tools/blob/master/VGP_1_0.def).
-We highly recommend that you read about the One-Code system at the directory above (.i.e. [here](https://github.com/VGP/vgp-tools/blob/master/README.md)).
+We highly recommend that you read about the One-Code system at the directory above (i.e. [here](https://github.com/VGP/vgp-tools/blob/master/README.md)).

-# 1 File Formats by Type
+# File Formats by Type

 In the standard VGP sequence schema there are seven **primary file types**, one for each of *sequences*, *restriction maps*, *alignments*, *joins*, *breaks*, and *lists*, that contain a collection of objects of the given type.
 Each